vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Though there are ten avatars of His, Rāma is the \(foremost\) of them . . . .

-How can I describe that unsurpassed, wonderful efficacy of this mountain Tapam
+How can I describe that unsurpassed, wonderful efficacy of this mountain Tapaṁ-

-. -

 giri \(i.e. Rāmagiri\), where he, \(the scion of the Raghu race\), who is the supreme object of meditation of the yogis, lives together with the Son of the Wind \(i.e.